The blogosphere is awash with colorful images of incredible knitting designs. Which knitting bloggers are worth following?

 Ally is a Norweigian knitwear designer living in London.
 Her podcast is a knitting talk show where she talks about knitting for about an hour every week.
 The chat features what she is working on, what she has finished and also the designs she creates.

-What We Love: The designs created by Ally are lovely and she is very entertaining to watch.
+I Love: The designs created by Ally are lovely and she is entertaining to watch.
 I particularly like that she covers topics that are being discussed in the knitting community.

 UK Knitting Blogs